logician22/energy-talking-points/src/pages/documents/alex-epstein-congressional-testimony-for-may-19-2021.md

 Claims that fossil fuels get more subsidies than solar/wind involve many distortions, such as using "total subsidies," not per-unit subsidies.
 By that logic Walmart is more expensive than Nordstrom because Walmart has more total revenue than Nordstrom.

 Or take mandates.
-Dozens of states, including my home state of California, mandate that we use unreliable wind and solar electricity at exorbitant cost--no matter how much more expensive than natural gas it is.
+Dozens of states, including my home state of California, mandate that we use unreliable wind and solar electricity at exorbitant cost—no matter how much more expensive than natural gas it is.
 These mandates are leading us to shut down natural gas and nuclear plants, making blackouts more and more likely every year.[^12]

 Oil and gas companies are also penalized by unfair payment policies that force consumers to pay the same amount of money for unreliable solar and wind electricity as they do for reliable natural gas electricity.
 That's like paying the same wage to someone who only shows up to work a third of the time, and someone who has never missed a day in 5 years.

-Finally, the oil and gas industry is penalized by anti-development policies -- including those on federal lands.
+Finally, the oil and gas industry is penalized by anti-development policies — including those on federal lands.
 We have already seen this year that the Federal government has given itself the power to shut down a major pipeline project and shut down all new leasing on Federal lands.
 Such punishments to oil and gas companies make it harder and harder for them to develop.[^13]

 One of the policies at issue in this hearing is whether the government should increase the onshore royalty rate of 12.5% to 18.75%.
 But this is exactly the wrong direction.
 What the government should be focused on is liberating development on Federal lands.

 Drilling on Federal lands already has huge costs that don't exist on private or State lands.
 It can be stopped at the stroke of a pen.
 Even when drilling is approved, the approval takes far longer on Federal lands than on private or State lands.

 Now, many elected officials, including those complaining about the 12.5% royalty rate, say we should ban oil and gas leasing forever.
-Well, if you ban it forever that's a royalty rate of 0%--which means huge tax losses.
+Well, if you ban it forever that's a royalty rate of 0% — which means huge tax losses.
 In 2019 it would have meant $8.6 billion in lost taxes.[^14]

 That’s just the lost royalties from federal lands.
 Economic damage from suffocating the oil and gas industry would be much higher.
 Industry estimates show that just a federal ban would cost hundreds of thousands of jobs, hundreds of billions in GDP, and half a trillion dollars sent to foreign suppliers.[^15]

 Everything we do to punish oil and gas in this country makes our energy more expensive and moves it to other countries, depriving Americans of job opportunities.

-This Administration and many in Congress assure us that their fossil fuel elimination policies will create millions of well-paying "green jobs" -- far more than will be destroyed in the fossil fuel industry.
+This Administration and many in Congress assure us that their fossil fuel elimination policies will create millions of well-paying "green jobs" — far more than will be destroyed in the fossil fuel industry.
 This is impossible.

 A largely solar-and wind-based energy system will necessarily destroy far more well-paying US jobs than it creates because the "green jobs" will be 1) far less productive, 2) largely in China, and 3) cause job losses in other industries via skyrocketing energy prices.

-Reason #1 why this Administration’s energy policies will destroy productive US jobs: "green jobs" are far less productive than the fossil fuel jobs that Biden is destroying -- so they cannot possibly pay as well.
+Reason #1 why this Administration’s energy policies will destroy productive US jobs: "green jobs" are far less productive than the fossil fuel jobs that Biden is destroying — so they cannot possibly pay as well.

 The only way well-paying jobs are sustainable in the long-term is if they are highly productive.
 For example, the reason US oil-and-gas extraction jobs pay very well is that they produce an average of $2 million per worker annually.
 Nothing in wind or solar can compare.[^16]